-A trusted network supporting our mission, the Associated Partner Forum brings together regulators and research institutions with CoT's industry partners.
+A trusted network supporting our mission, the Associated Partner Forum brings together regulators, think tanks, and academic research institutions with CoT's industry partners.

 And we are driving this by

 ... offering proven approaches to secure the digital world - by establishing, piloting and adopting global baseline requirements and concepts.